KCisSICKnasty/SICKnasty-FO4/README.md

 - Download both of the Update files here (following the instructions in the desciptions): https://www.nexusmods.com/fallout4/mods/88357

-__NOTE: All hidden ESPs or BA2s are HIDDEN FOR A REASON!!!
-Please don't unhide or enable anything hidden or you will experience moodiness.__

 __Tools:__

 In your installation location is a folder called "tools".
 Inside are a few easy to use utilities you can use that are optional as well as some documentation on how to do VRAMr, run Complex Sorter, etc..